If you’re thinking of purchasing a new POS solution, take note of these seven things to consider when buying a Retail POS System

 - They buy equipment online such as POS peripherals (receipt printers, cash drawers, barcode scanners, etc.) to find out that they don’t match the ports on their computer.

-Not evaluating the hardware vendor
+Not evaluating the POS hardware vendor

 Many retailers purchase hardware on the internet with no regard for the company supplying the products.
 Unless you have prior experience with their products and services, evaluating the vendor is a must.
 What retail-specific experience do they have?
 What are their warranty programs and how do they handle repairs and replacements?
 If they are an online vendor, where is their repair depot?
 Who bears the cost of shipping warranty repairs to and from the repair depot?
 How easy is it to access support after hours and on weekends?
 Talk to each vendor and learn what support services they offer to complement the products they sell.
 It usually makes sense to pay a bit more for hardware if the vendor can provide value-added services, like Next-Business-Day swap-outs, or technical assistance with device drivers and operating system upgrades.
 A knowledgeable vendor will also assist you in comparing different products and ultimately choosing the specific models that will work best in your environment and with your software application.

-Not evaluating the POS System vendor
+Not evaluating the POS System vendor with enough scrutiny

 The software vendor you choose is as important as the software itself.
 Many retailers buy their POS solutions solely based on functionality and price, without any regard for who is selling them the software.
 Ask yourself, does the vendor have a lot of experience selling to retailers in my market?
 An experienced vendor who has deployed systems for a lot of similar retailers can help you learn the software faster and provide a lot of tips and tricks that will save you time and money.
-In addition, most software vendors are familiar with their competitors’ products and can speak to key differences in their offerings.
+In addition, most POS software vendors are familiar with their competitors’ products and can speak to key differences in their offerings.
 This will help you compare apples to apples more easily.
-What about the professional services offered by the vendor?
+What about the professional support services offered by the vendor?
 Can you sign up for one-on-one training programs or do you have to teach yourself how to use their software, relying on online tutorials or user manuals?
 These are great tools as occasional reference materials, but they don’t compare to the benefits you’ll get when you’re trained by an experienced software expert who can personalize your training program and offer guidance and knowledge throughout the deployment process.
 What about after your system is deployed and you are actually using the software in your business; do you have access to end-user support when you need it?
 Many POS solution vendors provide support during business hours, but then you can’t reach them after 5:00 PM.
-You’re a retailer, make sure your software vendor can provide emergency support during retail hours.
+If you’re a retailer, make sure your software vendor can provide emergency support during retail hours.

 Not evaluating enough POS software programs

 Don’t just purchase the first POS software program you evaluate; or the cheapest program on the market.
 Not all POS software is created equal.
-There are many POS systems that only provide very basic features and functions; and many that have hidden costs that you won’t know about until after you fork over your credit card info.
-By evaluating multiple POS systems, you can compare the features and costs of each and come to a more informed decision.
+There are many point-of-sale systems that only provide very basic features and functions; and many that have hidden costs that you won’t know about until after you fork over your credit card info.
+By evaluating multiple retail systems, you can compare the features and costs of each and come to a more informed decision.
 You don’t need to evaluate every POS software program on the market but you should see demonstrations of at least two or three before choosing one for your business.

 Evaluating too many POS software programs